Has it dawned on you yet that...

 "Assuming a New Leadership Assignment"

-Offers multiple suggestions for questions to help a leader meet people in a assuming a new responsibility.
+This article offers multiple suggestions for questions to help a leader meet people in assuming a new responsibility.

 "Awareness Comes before Competency"